Upcoming Programs and Events

 June 21st “The Sound of a Wild Snail Eating” by Elisabeth Tova Bailey.
 208 pp. Published in 2010.
 This memoir is a stunning account of the power of connection with nature in healing and happiness.
 A land snail may be an unlikely bedside companion but one became a friend and focus in Bailey’s months of recovery from a mysterious illness.
 Bailey’s keen observations and meticulous research about her gastropod companion both delights and amazes.
 Bailey is a Winner of the William Saroyan International Prize for Writing, the John Burroughs Medal and the National Outdoor Book Award in Natural History Literature.

-October 25th “What an Owl Knows: The New Science of the Worlds Most Enigmatic Birds” by Jennifer Ackerman.
 Published in 2023.
 352 pp. The GLC Book Club enjoyed reading Ackerman’s “The Genius of Birds” in 2022.
 It is a deep dive into the natural history of owls and also touches on how owls have been viewed culturally.
 Ackerman goes into the field with researchers and also includes her own observations.
 It was a New York Times Notable Book and bestseller and named a Best Book in 2023 by Publisher’s Weekly.
+The GLC Book Club meets virtually four times a year to discuss natural history and environmentally focused books.
+To join in the book club’s virtual discussions email director@GratiotLakeConservancy.org.
+All discussions take place on Saturdays from Noon to 1:30 Eastern Time on Zoom..
+Although participants are encouraged to read the book ahead of the discussion, it is not a requirement.
+Also, there is no expectation for book club members to participate in the discussion for every book.